Meghasaibhavya/overthewire/bandit/README.md

 ## Conclusion

 Completing the Bandit wargame provided hands-on exposure to a broad range of Linux and cybersecurity fundamentals.
-The progression from basic file navigation through to privilege escalation, network communication, Git forensics, and shell escape techniques mirrors the skill set required in real-world penetration testing and security engineering roles.

-Key takeaways include:
-- The importance of understanding how shells parse input and handle special characters
-- How file permissions and SUID bits can become privilege escalation vectors
-- Why secrets in Git repositories — even deleted ones — persist and remain discoverable
-- How encoding schemes like Base64 and ROT13 provide obfuscation but not security
-- The power and risk of automated scheduling systems like cron when misconfigured

-This walkthrough represents a foundation for further study in offensive security, CTF competitions, and systems administration.